 All Investigators are required to disclose their outside financial interests to Middlebury on an annual and on an ad hoc basis, as described below, using the Significant Financial Interest Disclosure Form.
-This form is available on the Grants & Sponsored Research website.
+This form is available on the Office of Grants and Sponsored Programs website.
 The Institutional Official is responsible for the receipt, processing, review and retention of disclosure forms.

 Regardless of the minimum disclosure requirements, a faculty or staff member, in his or her own best interest, may choose to disclose any other financial or related interest that could present an actual conflict of interest or be perceived to present a conflict of interest.
 Disclosure is a key factor in protecting one's reputation and career from potentially embarrassing or harmful allegations of misconduct.

 Investigators provide the following information for all Significant Financial Interests: name of the entity, nature of the financial interest, the monetary value of the financial interest or its approximate value, and any supporting documentation needed to make a determination of whether a FCOI exists.

 All Investigators must disclose their Significant Financial Interests to Middlebury, through the Institutional Official or designee, at least annually during the grant period in conjunction with filing the required annual report.

 In addition to annual disclosure, certain situations require ad hoc disclosure.

 All Investigators involved with PHS-funded research must disclose their Significant Financial Interests to the Middlebury, through the Institutional Official, within 30 days of being appointed or employed.